Manuscripts must be in English.

 1.2.
 The title usually describes the subject matter of the article: “Historical Landmarks of the Romanian’s Migration to Germany”.

 1.3.
 Sometimes a title that summarizes the results is more effective: “Organization and Functioning of Kuwaiti Legal System”.

 2.1.
 Please indicate the given name and family name clearly.
 Present the authors’ affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lower-case superscript letter immediately after the author’s name and in front of the appropriate address.
 Provide the full postal address of each affiliation, including the country name, and, if available, the e-mail address, and telephone number of each author.

 3.1.
-An abstract, or summary, is published together with a research article, giving the reader a “preview” of what’s to come.
+An abstract, or summary, is published together with a research article, giving the reader a preview of what is to come.
 They allow other scientists to quickly scan the large scientific literature, and decide which articles they want to read in depth.
-The abstract should be a little less technical than the article itself; you don’t want to dissuade your potential audience from reading your paper.
+The abstract should be a little less technical than the article itself; you do not want to dissuade your potential audience from reading your paper.